yinghdb/EmbedMask/README.md

 # EmbedMask: Embedding Coupling for One-stage Instance Segmentation

-This This repository is for the paper:
+This is repository is for the paper:

-    []
+    EmbedMask: Embedding Coupling for One-stage Instance Segmentation Hui Ying, Zhaojin Huang, Shu Liu, Tianjia Shao and Kun Zhou

 The full paper is available at: [].